carlosadrianosj/GAMBAplusplus/README.md

 **[docs/how_to_use_this_framework.md](docs/how_to_use_this_framework.md)** - Complete guide covering:
 - Direct expression input
 - File-based input
-- Assembly interpretation (x86/x64 and ARM)
+- Assembly interpretation for all 9 supported architectures
+- CFG generation and visualization
+- Multi-architecture analysis
 - Advanced usage patterns
 - Performance optimization tips